 Historical Jesus: An actual man who was at some point named Jesus acquired followers in life who continued as an identifiable movement after his death.
 Some of this man’s followers claimed that he had been executed by Jewish or Roman authorities.

 There is no obligation for anybody else to choose their initial belief state as Carrier chose his.
 The Uncertaintist has posted about why fair-minded people might in general disagree about reference class probability estimates (link).
 Other writers have made specific criticisms of how Carrier scored Jesus and interpreted the result (for example, link).

-To the extent Carrier seeks to change the guild consensus, one serious concern is whether the proposed reference class is relevant to the actual problem being studied.
+One serious concern is whether the proposed reference class is relevant to the actual problem being studied.
 A fair-minded critic might object that not everybody who’s ever been called heroic and kingly “counts equally.”
-For instance, some heroic kings may be differently situated than Jesus in ways that follow from the undisputed statements we found blended into Carrier’s original hypothesis specs:
+Some heroic kings may be differently situated than Jesus in ways that follow from the undisputed statements we’re assuming as premises:

 Partial background: Early in the history of Christianity, some followers began worshiping Jesus as a living god or demigod.
 At some point, a story of this same Jesus was composed and told within the sacred community.
 Some or all communities taught that this story was real or both real and allegorical.
 The story situated Jesus on earth and in history as a divine man, with an earthly family, companions, enemies, deeds, sayings and an earthly depiction of his ordeals.

 For example, does it distinguish Jesus among all those who have ever been hailed as heroic kings that the text being scored was consciously composed by or for people who worshiped him as a god, and as part of a dedicated community?